SaidElnaffar/Synthetic-Datasets-for-Features-Selection-Algorithms/README.md

 To use the XyGen module, you simply import the XyGen class from the XyGen module and instantiate a generator object from that class.
 Using this generator object you can generate features that can be used for benchmarking a suite of features selection algorithms.
 The synthesized datasets can be saved and loaded from CSV.

+## Installation
+To use the XyGen module, you need to:

+1. Ensure that numpy and pandas are installed.
+2. Download the file named "XyGen.py" to their local machine.
+3. In the Python script where the library will be used, add the line "import XyGen" at the top of the script.

+The library is now ready to be used.
+Some examples are below.

 ## Usage/Examples

 from XyGen import XyGen